 Standing at the beginning of Beach Way, looking to the right down Brockhollands Road and beyond the stone walls we see a stone-built church.
 The inscribed tablet high above the door tells us that it was a Wesleyan Chapel in 1860.
 This is one of three non-conformist chapels in Bream that were built within nine years of each other.
-Currently this one is named Bream Victory Church.
+This one was last named Bream Victory Church.
 It was sold in 2022 and is now in private hands..

 Another is in Whitechapel Road, this time with a stone that reads “Mount Sion Primitive Methodist Chapel 1858”.
 Before moving here the congregation met at a house in “The Row” at Whitecroft.
 The chapel-goers were often nicknamed the “Prims” but sometimes the less respectful term “Ranters” was used.
 The adjoining Green (now built over) became known as Ranter’s Green.

 Children were usually sent to Sunday School at the chapels.
 Once a year a Sunday school treat was arranged.
 This took place in the summer and usually saw several coaches of children and their parents travelling in convoy to Porthcawl or Barry Island.
 The Barry Island trips were of special interest to young boys as the coach park was next to an engine graveyard for retired steam engines.
 Another event on the calendar was the Anniversary Day when Sunday school children would sing and recite, watched by proud parents.